 Pruning in December or (in winter) is preferable as winter kills most disease that

 would affect the limb that is pruned.
-When Meredith visited my (little) orchard he recommended that

-The use of dormant fruit tree spray is important.To spray your apple tree use dormat fruit tree oil on a warm day in February.
-Spray the bark of the tree thourougly, never spray once the flowers have opened.
+The use of dormant fruit tree spray is important.
+Spray your apple tree with dormat fruit tree oil on a warm day in February.
+Spray the bark of the tree thoroughly, never spray once the flowers have opened.

 To the Tip Top of the page